oobecomau/desktop.gov.au/docs/blueprint/client-devices.md

 --- | --- | ---
 Application Delivery Technologies | Deployed via Intune | Applications deployed via Intune and will be installed during the build deployment.
 Self Service | Company Portal | Allow users to install the apps needed while ensuring the SOE remains as light weight as possible.
-Packaging Methodology | Agency preference | Applications will be packaged according to agency internal packaging standards and delivered via Intune.
+Packaging Methodology | Organisation preference | Applications will be packaged according to organisation internal packaging standards and delivered via Intune.

 Enterprise Applications Design Decisions for hybrid implementations